eliasaronson/US-keyboard-with-Swedish-letters/README.md

 US_swe		se: US (Swedish)
 ```

-5. To activate the new layout run:
+5. To activate the new layout, run:

 ```
 setxkbmap -layout se -variant US_swe
 ```

 ## Notes
-* On some older systems the path to evdev.lst is /usr/share/X11/skb/rules/evdev.lst instead.
+* On some older systems, the path to evdev.lst is /usr/share/X11/skb/rules/evdev.lst instead.
-* If you want to costumise the keys all mappings are set in key_map.txt.
+* If you want to customize the keys, all mappings are set in key_map.txt.